Medically reviewed by Drugs.com. Last updated on Nov 14, 2023.

 - Pulmonary edema (fluid in the lungs)—Use with caution.
 May make these conditions worse.

-A nurse or other trained health professional will give you dextrose in a hospital or clinic setting. dextrose is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you this medicine in a hospital or clinic setting.
+This medicine is given through a needle placed in one of your veins.

-It is very important that your doctor check you or your child closely to make sure that dextrose is working properly.
+It is very important that your doctor check you or your child closely to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.